Great Windmill Street

 Great Windmill Street is a thoroughfare running north–south in Soho, London, crossed by Shaftesbury Avenue.

-The street has had a long association with music and entertainment, most notably the Windmill Theatre, and is now home to the Ripley's Believe It or Not! museum and the Trocadero shopping centre.
+The street has had a long association with music and entertainment, most notably the Windmill Theatre, and stage door of the Lyric Theatre.
+It was formerly home to the Ripley's Believe It or Not! museum and the Trocadero shopping centre.

 Early history

 The street took its name from a windmill on the site which was recorded 1585 and demolished during the 1690s.
 In a parliamentary survey of 1658 the mill was described as "well fitted with Staves and other materials".

 The area was developed around 1665 but the building was speculative and of poor quality; this led to a royal proclamation in 1671 that prohibited unlicensed development in "Windmill Fields, Dog Fields and Soho".
 Later that year, Thomas Panton, one of the original speculators, was granted a licence to continue his scheme with the condition that it was supervised and directed by Sir Christopher Wren who was the Surveyor General of the King's Works.
 By 1682, maps show that both sides of the street were developed along their whole length.